syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/PDF%20Document/Change_existing_PDF_properties).

-## Remove the specified key from the document information in existing PDF document
+## Remove specific key from the existing document information

-To remove specific details from the existing document information, the **Remove** method is utilized.
-The following code example explain this.
+To remove specific details from the existing document information, you can make use of the **Remove** method.
+The following code example provides an explanation of how to do this.

 {% tabs %}